Making It Move

 Testing Motion

-Now is a great time to try spinning the turntable manually from the face of the Stagehand.
+Before diving into writing a cue test motion by running the Revolver manually from the face of the Stagehand.

 Press and hold the FWD jog button, then slowly turn the jog knob CW.
 Your turntable should begin spinning Clockwise.
 You should also see the encoder counts on the Stagehand display increasing.
 If your Turntable is spinning Counterclockwise or if the encoder counts are decreasing while you are jogging Forward you will need to swap the motor phasing or encoder phasing.
 It is very important that when moving forward, the encoder counts are increasing - cues will not run if these are out of phase.